zainibeats/truefa-py/CRYPTO.md

 ## Overview

-The TrueFA cryptography module (`truefa_crypto`) provides critical security operations for the TrueFA application.
+The TrueFA cryptography module (`truefa_crypto`) provides critical security operations for the TrueFA-Py application.
 It is implemented with a dual-layer approach:

 1. **Rust Implementation**: High-performance, memory-safe native implementation (preferred)
 2. **Python Fallback**: Pure Python implementation used when the Rust module is unavailable